umap-project/umap/docs-users/tutorials/1-browsing-a-map.md

 ### 1. Browse the Map

 You have received a link to a uMap by email.
-Here are the main elements of the map, and the operations available for the manipulate.
+Here are the main elements of the map, and the operations available for navigating within it.
 The uMap shown below is available online [here](http://umap.openstreetmap.fr/en/map/festival-des-3-continents_26381).

 ![Description of the different elements of a uMap](../static/tutoriels/1-je-consulte-une-carte-umap/umap_anatomy_2026.jpg)